» Sensitive Data in State

 For example, encryption at rest can be enabled with the S3 backend and IAM policies and logging can be used to identify any invalid access.
 Requests for the state go over a TLS connection.

-Terraform Enterprise is a commercial product from HashiCorp that also acts as a backend and provides encryption at rest for state.
-Terraform Enterprise also knows the identity of the user requesting state and maintains a history of state changes.
+Terraform Cloud is a commercial product from HashiCorp that also acts as a backend and provides encryption at rest for state.
+Terraform Cloud also knows the identity of the user requesting state and maintains a history of state changes.
 This can be used to provide access control and detect any breaches.

 » Future Work